All Episodes

 And the ones they listen to are the ones who get to them and talk to them in the same emotion they're feeling.

-If you've got candidate slobodnik, who's all ticked off about what's being said about him, the consultant he'll listen to is the consultant who makes him think he's also ticked off about it and wants to do something about it.
+The consultant he'll listen to is the consultant who makes him think he's also ticked off about it and wants to do something about it.

-He won't listen to the consultant that advises him to do something different, distant from what's because you want to get even.
+He won't listen to the consultant that advises him to do something different, distant from what's because you want to get even and you want to stop the stuff.

-It's a natural uh human emotion.
+It's a natural human emotion.

 You want to do that.

-But for me, I just in my life I've just learned you can't stop it.
+But for me, I just, in my life, I've just learned you can't stop it.

 You just can't.

-Uh you can you can ask anybody.
+You can ask anybody.

 You could ask anybody.

-Yeah, but I remember you saying you wish Bush would have definitely Yeah, I did, but not why did I say that?
+Yeah, but I remember you saying you wished Bush would have definitely.

 Not to stop it from happening and not to correct the critics.